Expectations for Community Living

 Fri.-Sat., 12 p.m.-12 a.m.

-Shire, Alosta Place, Bowles, and University Park:
+Shire, Alosta Place, Bowles, University Park, and University Village:

 Sun.-Thurs., 9-12 a.m.